-Management consultancy is open to graduates from any degree discipline, but a degree which is either numerical or analytical in content can be an advantage for some firms.
+Management consultancy is open to graduates from any degree discipline, but a degree, which is numerical or analytical in nature can be an advantage for some firms.

-A postgraduate degree is not necessary for entry into consultancy; however it can be useful to the work.
-In particular the Masters in Business Administration (MBA) is valued by some employers but it is by no means essential.
+You don't need a postgraduate degree for a career in consultancy, however it can be useful to the work.
+In particular, the Masters in Business Administration (MBA) is valued by some employers but it is by no means essential.
 Having a Masters or PhD may allow you to enter the profession at a higher level.
+Search for MBA courses.

 Competition is extremely intense with high entry standards and requirements.
 Some consultancy firms have several rounds of interviews and assessment centres that candidates must go through.
 If you wish to get into consultancy work immediately after university you should start applying for positions at the beginning of your final year and try to establish some relevant experience.

-Demonstrate to employers your commitment to the profession by gaining membership of the Institute of Consulting (IC).
-Keeping up to date with industry news through organisations such as the Management Consultancies Association (MCA) will also help to strengthen applications.
+Demonstrate to employers your commitment to the profession by gaining membership of the Institute of Consulting (CMI).
+Keeping up to date with industry news through organisations such as the Management Consultancies Association (MCA) will also help to strengthen your applications.

-- interpersonal and communication (both oral and written) skills;
+- interpersonal and communication skills, both oral and written

 - commercial awareness and understanding of business environments.

-Consultancy firms can be divided into the following areas:
+Management consultancy firms are the main employers.
+These can be divided into the following areas:

-- Generalist: which are the larger firms, such as Deloitte, Ernst & Young, KPMG, PwC and Accenture.
-They offer a wide range of services from strategy consulting and human resources, to IT and outsourcing on a global basis.
+- Generalists are the larger firms, such as Deloitte, EY, KPMG, PwC and Accenture.
+They offer a range of services from strategy consulting and human resources, to IT and outsourcing on a global basis.

-- Strategy consultants: who offer strategic advice to companies on a project-by-project basis e.g. new market entry, long-range planning and rationalisation of goods/services.
+- Strategy consultants give strategic advice to companies on a project-by-project basis e.g. new market entry, long-range planning and rationalisation of goods and services.

-- Human resource consultants: who offer specialist HR advice, e.g. in organisational restructuring, talent and rewards strategies.
+- Human resource consultants offer specialist HR advice, e.g. in organisational restructuring, talent and rewards strategies.

-- Information technology consultancy firms: which offer specialist IT advice such as defining information needs, systems analysis and design, as well as applications consulting, which involves the implementation of large scale data software applications such as SAP and Oracle.
+- Information technology consultancy firms offer specialist IT advice such as defining information needs, systems analysis and design, as well as applications consulting.

-- Financial consultants: who offer specialist advice including the installation of budgetary control systems, profit planning and capital and revenue budgeting.
+- Financial consultants offer specialist advice including the installation of budgetary control systems, profit planning and capital and revenue budgeting.

-- Outsourcing consultancies: which manage the outsourcing of projects such as IT, Finance and HR.
+- Outsourcing consultancies manage the outsourcing of projects such as IT, finance and HR.

-- Niche firms: which are often the result of consultants leaving the larger firms to set up their own consultancies in a particular sector or specialist service.
+- Niche firms are often set up by consultants leaving the larger firms to set up their own consultancies in a particular sector or specialist service.